-exiting traffic from crossing into the path of approaching traffic.
+The total length of the raised island should be at least 50 feet although 100 feet is desirable.
+Additionally, the splitter island should extend beyond the end of the exit curve to prevent exiting traffic from crossing into the path of approaching traffic.
 The splitter island width should be a minimum of 6 feet at the pedestrian crossing to adequately provide refuge for pedestrians.

-Posted speeds on the approach roadway greater than or equal to 45 miles per hour require the splitter island length, as measured from the inscribed circle diameter, to be 200 feet.
+Roadways with posted speeds greater than or equal to 45 miles per hour, or at freeway exit ramps, require the splitter island lengths, as measured from the ICD, to be 200 feet.
 In some instances, a longer splitter island may be desirable.
-Concrete curb is to be provided on the right side of the approach roadway equal to the length of the splitter island from the inscribed circle diameter.
+Concrete curb is to be provided on the right side of the approach roadway equal to the length of the splitter island.